Deep Reinforcement Learning for FlipIt Security Game

+Deep Q-Networks were firstly introduced by Mnih et al. (2013) and have since been commonly used for solving games.
+DQNs are trained to learn the best action to perform in a particular state in terms of producing the maximum future cumulative reward and map state-action pairs to rewards.
+Our objective is to train our agent such that its policy converges to the theoretical optimal policy that maximizes the future discounted rewards.
+In other words, given a state $s$ we want to find the optimal policy $\pi^*$ that selects action $a$ such that $a = arg\max_{a}\left[~Q_{\pi^*}(s,a)~\right]$ where $Q_{\pi^*}(s,a)$ is the Q-value that corresponds to the overall expected reward, given the state-action pair $(s,a)$.
+It is defined by,

 \\ where $T$ is the length of the game.
-The Q-values are updated for each state and action using the following Bellman equation
+Q-values are updated for each state and action using the following Bellman equation,

-\\ where $Q_n(s,a)$ and $Q(s,a)$ are the new and current Q-values for the state-action pair $(s,a)$ respectively, $R(s,a)$ is the reward received for taking action $a$ at state $s$, $\max_{a'} Q(s',a')$ is the maximum expected future reward given the new state $s'$ and all possible actions from state $s'$, $\alpha$ is the learning rate and $\gamma$ the discount factor.
+\\ where $Q_n(s,a)$ and $Q(s,a)$ are the new and current Q-values for the state-action pair $(s,a)$, $R(s,a)$ is the reward received for taking action $a$ at state $s$, $\max_{a'} Q(s',a')$ is the maximum expected future reward given new state $s'$ and all possible actions from state $s'$, $\alpha$ is the learning rate and $\gamma$ the discount factor.